 An RN is present at all times during school hours.
 We welcome phone calls or visits to discuss any health concerns you may have regarding your child.
 Please keep all emergency and health information updated so that if your child becomes sick or needs medical attention during the school day, we will have the correct information and be able to reach you.
 Click here to access our Health Record Form.

-An updated immunization record is required for all students to attend public school.
-Please send in an updated record when your child receives any immunizations.
+An updated immunization record is required for students to attend public school.
+Please submit an updated record when your child receives any immunizations.
+For more information about New Hampshire school immunization requirements, please click here.

-Please inform the Health Office of any acute or chronic health conditions so that all necessary arrangements can be made for optimum care for your child at school.
+Please inform the Health Office of any acute or chronic health conditions so that all necessary arrangements can be made for optimum care of your child at school.

 Keeping Your Child Home